-- Failure to satisfy the obligations under our \$300 million, 2.0% convertible senior notes, due 2024 (the "Notes"), including our ability to settle the liability in cash could harm our business. - · Provisions in the indenture for the Notes could delay or prevent an otherwise beneficial takeover of us. - The conditional conversion feature of the Notes, if triggered, may adversely affect our business. - Our repurchases of shares of our common stock may affect the value of the Notes and our common stock. - Difficulties in the credit markets could impact our customers, suppliers and business partners and harm our business. - Our indebtedness and liabilities expose us to risks that could harm our business. - Fluctuations in quarterly performance could have an adverse effect on our earnings and our stock price. - We cannot ensure that we will continue paying dividends at the current rates or at all. - Our Founding Board Members own a significant percentage of our common stock and their interests may differ from other stockholders.
+- Failure to satisfy the obligations under our \$300 million, 2.0% convertible senior notes, due 2024 (the "Notes"), including our ability to settle the liability in cash could harm our business. - Provisions in the indenture for the Notes could delay or prevent an otherwise beneficial takeover of us. - The conditional conversion feature of the Notes, if triggered, may adversely affect our business. - Our repurchases of shares of our common stock may affect the value of the Notes and our common stock. - Adverse developments affecting financial institutions with whom we maintain cash balances could adversely impact our liquidity and financial performance. - Difficulties in the credit markets could impact our customers, suppliers and business partners and harm our business. - Our indebtedness and liabilities expose us to risks that could harm our business. - Fluctuations in quarterly performance could have an adverse effect on our earnings and our stock price. - We cannot ensure that we will continue paying dividends at the current rates or at all. - Our Founding Board Members own a significant percentage of our common stock and their interests may differ from other stockholders.